Personal to Political: Celebrating the African-American Artists of Paulson Fontaine Press

 The artists of Personal and Political capture the many personal narratives and political battles of African American artists across the country, reflecting a collective experience expressed in uniquely individual ways.
 Drawing on the experiences and conceptual interpretations of 15 artists, this exhibition includes a large collection of prints from Paulson Fontaine Press, a long-time time supporter of African-American artists like Kerry James Marshall, Martin Puryear, the Gee’s Bend quilters, among others.

-Louisiana Bendolph (American, born 2005), American Housetop (For the Arnetts), 2005, color softground etching with aquatint and spitbite aquatint, Courtesy of Paulson Fontaine Press, Berkeley, California
+Louisiana Bendolph (American, born 2005), American Housetop (For the Arnett’s), 2005, color softground etching with aquatint and spitbite aquatint, 45.5″ x 38″, Courtesy of Paulson Fontaine Press, Berkeley, California

-Radcliffe Bailey (American, born 1968), By the River, 2000, color aquatint with photogravure etching and chine collé, Courtesy of Paulson Fontaine Press, Berkeley, California
+Radcliffe Bailey (American, born 1968), In the Garden, 2003, color aquatint with color photocopy chine collé and velvet, Courtesy of Paulson Fontaine Press, Berkeley, California